Inkraja/Advanced-Combat-Tracker/readme.md

 * fixed missing players due to bug in tanking stats
 * added option to export rounded dps values to the chat script
 * prevent exception during parsing
-+ new chat script /actchatsplit that exports damage, heal and tank as separate pop-ups
++ new option to exports damage, heal and tank as separate pop-ups in /actchat if the script would be shortened otherwise
+* fixed empty scripts for encounters with quotes in their name

 ##### German
 * Workaround for combat-log problems where the attacker is missing, counting the damage to the player with act running